Maidstone, Victoria: Transport

+Public transport

 Tram route 57 tram provides public transport from Flinders Street station in the city to Cordite Avenue, West Maribyrnong, on the border of Maidstone, while tram route 82 tram provides public transport from Moonee Ponds Junction (Ascot Vale Road / Puckle Street) to Footscray (Leeds Street / Irving Street) passing through Maidstone for a segment of its journey.
 It is one of very few Melbourne tram routes which do not travel through the Melbourne CBD.
 In 2022, construction of the Maidstone tram depot is scheduled to commence.

 West Footscray and Tottenham train stations are the closest to Maidstone but many residents catch the bus to Footscray station (where trains are more frequent).

 A number of different bus routes pass through Maidstone.

+Active transport

 The Maribyrnong River Trail connects cyclists to the Footscray Road off-road path and into Docklands and the Melbourne CBD.

-Flora and fauna

-Many native species exist along the Maribyrnong River.
-Some species thrive in the area and often journey up and down river from Brimbank Park (5 km up river from Maidstone).
-The most abundant are;